 Last 10th October our co-founder Mathieu Flamini spoke at the 10th EFIB held in Brussels, the market leading annual event in Europe for Industrial Biotechnology and the Bioeconomy.
 Interviewed by Tom Heap, the Rural Affairs correspondent of BBC News, Mathieu offered his perspectives on the bioeconomy and the sustainable development to an audience of 600 delegates.
-He presented also the Master BioCirce, the first European Master on Bioeconomy and Circular economy, supported by GFBiochemicals, and the BioJournal, the world’s first e-magazine devoted entirely to the bio-world and eco-sustainability.
+He presented also the Master BioCirce, the first European Master on Bioeconomy and Circular economy, supported by GFBiochemicals, NGS gambling representatives of the biggest casino operators, and the BioJournal, the world’s first e-magazine devoted entirely to the bio-world and eco-sustainability.

 “Our primary motivation for founding GFBiochemicals was the need to find a long-term sustainable alternative to our petroleum-based economy”, Mathieu said in his keynote session at EFIB 2017